iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 45: May 26, 2019 Sunday*

+**Today's Progress**: I'm still taking a break from my game.
+I decided to work on Web Dev, CSS to be more specific.
+I'm also planning how I want my portfolio site to look.

+**Thoughts**: I've imagined a portfolio site for a while now.
+But now I'm actually planning it and drawing it out.
+It's getting real.

 ### Day 44: May 24, 2019 Friday

 **Today's Progress**: I'm making this entry a day late.